 My approach was to mix Festive with Lifestyle content I thought was relevant.
 This strategy is the one I will use again.

-You should also bear in mind some of your hood stuff (posts) will be too fresh to generate traffic immediately.
+You should also bear in mind some of your really good stuff (posts) will be too fresh to generate traffic immediately.
 As bloggers though, we know the race is not for the swift.

 How to Plan a Successful Blogmas

-Here are some tips to help you plan a successful Blogmas, yourself.
+Here are some tips to help you plan a successful Blogmas

 It’s work.
-You’ll still be doing research, looking up keywords and going by your own blogging content strategy, finding and creating images, etc. So keep that in mind when you decide to commit.
+A lot of it.
+You’ll still be doing research, looking up keywords and going by your own blogging content strategy, finding and/or creating images, etc. So keep that in mind when you decide to commit to the project.
 Especially if you’re going to tell your followers you’re doing it.
-Try to stand on work and commit to the process.
+Try to stand on yard word and complete the process.